QuazChick/bedrock-wiki/docs/entities/entity-properties.md

 }
 ```

-Now, the entity has multiple aliases, and you can use the defined alias identifier through the `summon` command to spawn the entity with the properties set: `/summon ewiki:first_alias` will spawn the entity with the entity property `property:property_index` set to 1.
+Now, the entity has multiple aliases, and you can use the defined alias identifier through the `summon` command to spawn the entity with the properties set: `/summon wiki:first_alias` will spawn the entity with the entity property `wiki:property_index` set to 1.